HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 Another positive evolution is visible in the number of homepages served over HTTPS.
 This number rises from 95.6% to 97.3% on mobile.
 Because many websites send a number of third-party requests to many (often secure) sites, this number tends to be lower than the share of requests sent over HTTPS, but luckily also keeps rising year after year.

 It is good to see that the positive trends in these metrics continues and that the share of sites using HTTPS keeps closing in to 100%.
-Part of these high numbers can be explained by the decision of browser vendors ([chrome](https://blog.chromium.org/2021/07/increasing-https-adoption.html#:~:text=Beginning%20in%20M94%2C%20Chrome%20will%20offer%20HTTPS%2DFirst%20Mode), [firefox](https://support.mozilla.org/en-US/kb/https-first) and [safari](https://webkit.org/blog/16301/webkit-features-in-safari-18-2/#security-and-privacy)) to try to communicate over HTTPS first before falling back to plain HTTP and often showing a security warning to users, thereby encouraging site owners to adopt TLS.
+Part of these high numbers can be explained by the decision of browser vendors (<a hreflang="en" href="https://blog.chromium.org/2021/07/increasing-https-adoption.html#:~:text=Beginning%20in%20M94%2C%20Chrome%20will%20offer%20HTTPS%2DFirst%20Mode">chrome</a>, <a hreflang="en" href="https://support.mozilla.org/en-US/kb/https-first">firefox</a> and <a hreflang="en" href="https://webkit.org/blog/16301/webkit-features-in-safari-18-2/#security-and-privacy">safari</a>) to try to communicate over HTTPS first before falling back to plain HTTP and often showing a security warning to users, thereby encouraging site owners to adopt TLS.

 ### Protocol versions

-For a few years now, [TLS1.3](https://www.rfc-editor.org/rfc/rfc8446) has been the recommended protocol version to have the highest security.
-The latest version has deprecated some [algorithms that were found to contain flaws](https://www.cloudflare.com/en-in/learning/ssl/why-use-tls-1.3/#:~:text=A%20number%20of%20outdated%20cryptography%20features%20resulted%20in%20vulnerabilities%20or%20enabled%20specific%20kinds%20of%20cyber%20attacks) in TLS1.2 and provides some stronger security guarantees like forward secrecy.
-QUIC uses TLS internally as well, thereby providing [similar security guarantees as TLS1.3 does](https://community.cloudflare.com/t/how-is-quic-a-direct-comparison-to-tls-1-3-and-tls-1-2/543349/6#:~:text=TLS%201.2%2C%20TLS%201.3%2C%20and%20QUIC%20share%20similar%20security%20characteristics%20but%20they%20are%20different).
+For a few years now, <a hreflang="en" href="https://www.rfc-editor.org/rfc/rfc8446">TLS1.3</a> has been the recommended protocol version to have the highest security.
+The latest version has deprecated some <a hreflang="en" href="https://www.cloudflare.com/en-in/learning/ssl/why-use-tls-1.3/#:~:text=A%20number%20of%20outdated%20cryptography%20features%20resulted%20in%20vulnerabilities%20or%20enabled%20specific%20kinds%20of%20cyber%20attacks">algorithms that were found to contain flaws</a> in TLS1.2 and provides some stronger security guarantees like forward secrecy.
+QUIC uses TLS internally as well, thereby providing <a hreflang="en" href="https://community.cloudflare.com/t/how-is-quic-a-direct-comparison-to-tls-1-3-and-tls-1-2/543349/6#:~:text=TLS%201.2%2C%20TLS%201.3%2C%20and%20QUIC%20share%20similar%20security%20characteristics%20but%20they%20are%20different">similar security guarantees as TLS1.3 does</a>.

 {{ figure_markup(
   image="tls-versions.png",